Primary

 Keep the dumbbells touching or nearly touching throughout.
 The moment they drift apart, you lose the close-grip benefit.
 Tuck elbows at 30-45 degrees—if they flare, you are just doing regular dumbbell press.

-Want Close-Grip Dumbbell Press in your program?
+See where Close-Grip Dumbbell Press fits in your weekly plan

 Lie flat on a bench holding dumbbells close together.